-The Office of the Registrar will produce a Fee Schedule of student tuition and fees, SAOC fees, and estimated books and supplies.
+The Office of the Registrar will publish on the website a summary of mandatory tuition and fees, and estimated books and supplies.
 This will be produced by May 1 of each year for the following academic year.

 REGISTRATION AND FEE PAYMENT